Last Updated on February 27, 2022

 4 Princes Islands

 The Princes Islands are a bit further away (a 90-minute ferry ride each way), but well worth the trip if you’re looking to escape the tourist madness of the city for a while, especially in the summer months.
-There are nine hours in total, and you can cycle around the islands, or just enjoy a walk and a meal of fresh fish in one of the many seafood restaurants The islands are very popular with Turkish people, but you won’t encounter many foreigners, if there are any at all!
+There are nine hours in total, and you can cycle around the islands, or just enjoy a walk and a meal of fresh fish in one of the many seafood restaurants.
+The islands are very popular with Turkish people, so they’re not exactly off the beaten path in Istanbul, but you won’t encounter many foreigners there.
 Hagia Yorgi is an old monastery, and at 202 meters also the highest point in Istanbul, which makes for spectacular views.